-REPORT I AUTHORITY OF THE FINANCE TABLE (CF&A) TO RESPOND TO UNFORESEEN FINANCIAL SITUATIONS FOR CONFERENCE ACTION
+REPORT I AUTHORITY OF THE FINANCE TABLE (CF&A) TO RESPOND TO UNFORESEEN FINANCIAL SITUATIONS

 The Finance Table (CF&A) has the authority to adjust the budget implementation on the basis of changing economic conditions and unforeseen circumstances as authorized in ¶613.5 - 613.11 and ¶616 - 618 2016 Book of Discipline.
-The Finance Table (CF&A) is authorized to grant amounts from the Conference Contingency Fund or Researces to most any individual emergency or unanticipated need
+The Finance Table (CF&A) is authorized to grant amounts from the Conference Contingency Fund or Reserves to meet any individual emergency or unanticipated need.